shoaib-fateh/portfolio21/README.md

 ## ⭐️ Show Your Support

 If you like this project, follow me on GitHub and give it a star!
 Your support helps me build more cool stuff.
 Thank you!

-## 🙏 Acknowledgments

-Special thanks to the Microverse Community, my stand-up team, and coding partners who helped make this project possible.

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---